MajinBuuOnSecurity/Terraform-Monorepo/README.md

 1. Give `admin` permission to turn it on upon account creation, Terraform the setting via `aws_s3_account_public_access_block`.

 I chose option 3, as it seemed the least bad.
-As with EBS encrpytion, an SCP blocking ` "s3:PutAccountPublicAccessBlock"` will be applied prior to a customer getting access.
+As with EBS encryption, an SCP blocking `"s3:PutAccountPublicAccessBlock"` will be applied prior to a customer getting access.

+## Future Improvments

+I wrote this code in a sloppy way just to demonstrate the idea, not use it in production.
+(Though I have written very similar code in a production setting, and this approach worked well.)

+- Change the email list value to be configurable [rather than hard-coded](https://github.com/search?q=repo%3AMajinBuuOnSecurity%2FTerraform-Monorepo%20majinbuuonsec&type=code)
+- Add tests
+- Add more SCPs to `scp_baseline`
+- Terraform a `baseline_ou` that can be used in addition to the `scp_baseline` module, in the case that we run into the [`Maximum attached per account`](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_limits.html) (5) limit.
+- Add better IAM policies for `admin` and `operator`, such as service-specific IAM policies that take advantage of condition keys.
+- Handling the case wherein you enable a new region at the org-level that all subaccounts can use (We would want to e.g. delete the default VPC, enable EBS encryption, in newly enabled regions.)

+This lays the ground work for automatically setting up:
+- Networking
+- AWS Config
+- SSM
+and many other things, upon account creation.